xdevguild/piggy-bank-sc/README.md

 You can get all with [VSCode MultiversX IDE extension](https://marketplace.visualstudio.com/items?itemName=Elrond.vscode-elrond-ide)

 To derive the wallet pem file, check the docs [Deriving the Wallet PEM file](https://docs.multiversx.com/sdk-and-tools/sdk-py/deriving-the-wallet-pem-file/)

+**For simplicity, you can also deploy and interact using the dApp:** https://piggy-bank-dapp.vercel.app/

 ### The articles on how to prepare dev environment:
 - [Devcontainers](https://docs.multiversx.com/sdk-and-tools/devcontainers)